Brive logo

 • Design solutions to unfamiliar problems, possibly involving other disciplines and their creativity to develop new and original ideas and methods.

-• Design and conduct analytic, modelling and experimental investigations, to critically evaluate data and draw conclusions.
+• Design and conduct analytic, modelling and experimental investigations, to critically evaluate data and draw conclusions

 • Apply their knowledge and understanding for developing practical skills for solving problems, conducting investigations, and designing engineering devices and processes.